 Caffeine is metabolized by the liver using the enzyme CYP1A2.
 The ability to produce this enzyme is regulated by the CYP1A2 gene.
 Slight changes in the DNA sequence of this gene determine how efficiently a person can metabolize caffeine and thus eliminate it from the body.¹

 Some people genetically produce very little of this enzyme while others produce a large amount.
 The majority of humans are somewhere in the middle.

 The AHR gene also plays a role in caffeine sensitivity in that it regulates the turning on and off of the CYP1A2 gene.
 10% of the population are rapid caffeine metabolizers and thus not very caffeine sensitive. ²

 The third genetic link to caffeine sensitivity involves the type of adenosine receptors a person has in his/her brain.
-Those lacking the correct adenosine receptors in their brain are unresponsive to the awakening effects of caffeine because the caffeine molecule cannot properly bind to the receptors. ³
+Those lacking the correct adenosine receptors in their brains are unresponsive to the awakening effects of caffeine because the caffeine molecule cannot properly bind to the receptors. ³

 6 More Genetic Links

-The most recent research from The Harvard School of Public Health found 6 new genetic variants associated with the way people metabolize and form addiction to caffeine.4
+The most recent research from The Harvard School of Public Health found 6 new genetic variants associated with the way people metabolize and form an addiction to caffeine.4